 Events in CAS Department Controlled Spaces

 Requests for meetings or events in CAS controlled spaces must be made through the relevant individual departments.
+In the English Department, the Business Manager is the contact person, firstname.lastname@example.org.
 Requests should be made sufficiently in advance to allow UO officials to make reasonable preparations for their intended use.
 Events may be restricted based on these policies and procedures.

 Tabling is available only upon department approval and requires a reservation and confirmation.
 Departments reserve the right to refuse tabling in their spaces.
 Any tabling must meet the following criteria: